-- Several organizations have provided information on a current issue to review and analyze prior to meeting and asked students to engage with a subject matter expert.
+Several organizations have provided information on an issue to review and analyze prior to meeting and asked students to engage with a subject matter expert.

-- We actively are seeking firms who are interested in having our students engage in a team project as part of this new program.
+We actively are seeking firms who are interested in having our students engage in a team project as part of this program.

 Alumni leverage their network to identify other organizations to become a host.